geerlingguy/ansible-role-jenkins/README.md

     jenkins_jnlp_port_param: 0

-In order to use the jenkins-cli you need to setup a jnlp port.
-When Jenkins is installed, this value is -1 which means _disabled_.
-By default, this role set it to 0 which means _random_.
+The TCP port for JNLP agents. -1 means _disabled_, 0 means _random_.
 You can set it to another regular port value.

     jenkins_plugins: []